Memorial at the Howff, Dundee commemorating the children of Thomas McGregor d. 1858

 Memorial in The Church of Holy Innocents, Great Barton, Suffolk dedicated to Arthur Edmond Allen, RN Telegrapher, d.
 1943

 marble wall tablet honouring seven men of the parish who died in WWII, words coloured black, names in red and ranks in brown.

 Gravestone at the Howff, Dundee commemorating Alexander Myles d.
 1828

 Triangular top headstone.
 On the front is the above inscription.
 On the back of the headstone, a globe in the centre of a plain pediment with dentils.
 Pilasters with Ionic capitals flank a circular relief carving of a single-masted vessel under sail.
 Below, two crossed ensigns are joined by a seal with two cannons.

-Memorial commemorating William Deuchars in Dundee, Scotland. d.
+Memorial in the Howff, Dundee commemorating William Deuchars d.
 1824

 Triangular topped headstone.
 On the front is the above transcript, on the back of the headstone is: above, a globe in the centre of a plain pediment with dentils.
 In the centre, there are two pilasters that flank a compass, anchor and a sextant.

 Memorial on Marwick Head, Orkney, commemorating Herbert Kitchener, 1st Earl Kitchener, lost in HMS ‘Hampshire’ on 5th June 1916